AUAShen/vConv/demo.md

 ## Motif visualization

 After the training process, motifs (PWM format) are recovered from kernels.
-The values of the kernel are normalized according to [refer to Ding Yang's motif to PWM matrix]
+In brief, high-scored subsequences are selected for each motif to generate a PWM, by normalising each position's nucleotide composition to 1.

 # General applications